kildealab/topas_clustered_dna_damage/README.md

 ### Secondary particle data files
 * In a previous study, we evaluated the energy spectra and relative dose contributions of secondary particles produced by neutrons & 250 keV x-rays in human tissue.
-* For details see our paper:
+* For details, see our paper:
     * Lund CM, Famulari G, Montgomery L, Kildea J (2020).
 A microdosimetric analysis of the interactions of mono-energetic neutrons with human tissue. <em>Physica Medica</em> 73; 29-42.
         * DOI: [https://doi.org/10.1016/j.ejmp.2020.04.001](https://doi.org/10.1016/j.ejmp.2020.04.001)
-* These data are included as TOPAS parameter files in this repository
+* These data are included as TOPAS parameter files in this repository.
     * Spectra are located [here](https://github.com/McGillMedPhys/clustered_dna_damage/tree/master/spectra).
     * Relative dose values are located [here](https://github.com/McGillMedPhys/clustered_dna_damage/tree/master/relative_doses).
 * Naming convention of these files: